jasondown/100-days-of-code/log.md

 - Added an F# project to the solution.
 - Implemented an F# script (less than 50 lines of code) to replace the equivalent C# code for Observation, DataReader, IDistance, ManhattanDistance, IClassifier, BasicClassifier and Evaluator.
 - Used F# Interactive to replace the console application.
+- Also updated this log's table of contents to be in tabular format.

 **Link to work**: [GitHub](https://github.com/jasondown/MachineLearningDotNet)